A route is created by calculating the best path using Directions. Once you achieve the calculated best path, you will see the following:

 |STA||Scheduled time of arrival|

-You will also have three additional icons available to you:
+You will also have up to four additional icons available to you:

-These are the Information to driver, Notifications and Alarms panels.
+These are the Information to the driver (NAV), Jobs/Tasks (WFM), Notifications and Alarms panels.
 To know more about these icons, click here.

 Note that the route is not yet assigned to a vehicle.
 You only have a pre-selected vehicle and a calculated route to match the vehicle type constraints.
 To confirm the assignment, click now the Assign this route button, located in the Directions panel: